We can mine and log the other planets when we get to them.

 Well, we're trying, buddy.

-Well, I think there's penicillin, never mind.
+Well, I think there's penicillin.

-Jason, uh just a quick uh Veterans Day appreciation to my father, uh Will, who uh is Battle of the Bulge guy and other places with pictures of people in France and Germany and all those places, and my question to you is uh before I tell you why Al Gore is going to be the next presidential nominee of the Democratic Party.
+Jason, just a quick Veterans Day appreciation to my father, Will, who is Battle of the Bulge guy and other places with pictures of people in France and Germany and all those places.

-I'm not certain where you're going with this, but I would suggest yes.
+I'm not certain where you're going with this, but I would suggest, yes.

-What what books have been written?
+What books have been written, I have nothing to say.

 I'm glad you reminded me of that.

-And I wouldn't argue with you on your source there, especially with the handle that you have on the NEA and what goes on inside these uh schools.
+And I wouldn't argue with you on your source there, especially with the handle that you have on the NEA and what goes on inside these schools.

-It it's an incredible uh handle that you have.
+It's an incredible handle that you have.

 Why do you say that?